 I also wrote libraries to use Gfycat for uploading gifs.
 To get the clipboard working, I wrote wrapper libraries for both xclip and xsel.
 And, lastly, the app was written using Cobra, the same framework used to write the CLI for Docker and Kubernetes.
 I’ve bound keys to run the command via my hotkey manager (which can be found in my dotfiles repository, link to that below), so I don’t even need a terminal to use it!
 It was designed specifically for that task and does everything I need it to do.

 Over the last 2 years or so, I’ve put a lot of effort into writing configuration files for various *nix programs.
 I’ve focused on creating simplistic configurations that suite needs and optimize my workflow, and continue improving and adding to what’s already there.

-For our final project in my first semester, we had to build a Lego Mindstorm EV3 robot to do something cool.
-Me and two other people made a robot that solves a 2x2 Rubik’s cube.
-We used an open source algorithm to determine the solution of a given scramble, and the robot executed the moves to solve the cube generally in 10 turns or less.
+For our final project in my first semester, we had to build a Lego Mindstorm EV3 robot to do something interesting.
+Two other people and I made a robot that solves a 2x2 Rubik’s cube.
+We used an algorithm that determines a near-optimal solution of a given scramble (10 turns or less) and programmed the robot to execute the moves to solve the cube.